kalapak-team/portfolio/README.md

 ## Browser Support

-The portfolio is tested and works on all modern browsers including Chrome, Firefox, Safari, and Edge.
+>[Noted] The portfolio is tested and works on all modern browsers including Chrome, Firefox, Safari, and Edge.